DanDias/porbit/README.md

 ## TODO

 ### Game Engine Tweaks
-* Resize all game elements when game area/window resizes
+* ~~Resize all game elements when game area/window resizes~~
+* Create separate scene for UI elements and scale in a way that makes sense
+    * Detect landscape vs. portrait
 * Object pooling...
 * Find a better way to do object collision events
     * Using physics groups and adding an overlap callback resulted in stuff blowing itself up and way more events than wanted... but seems like the right way.
 Explore that in the future.